alexkarvouniaris/genetic-robocode/README.md

 Manually open Robocode.exe.
 Click Options --> Preferencies --> Developement Options.
 Then, add this project's path and click Finish.
 Now you have the two robots that we used for this specific example.

 ## Run
 Before running the ExecutableFile.java, edit the configurations, click in the Arguments tab, fill the VM Arguments tab with this statement: **-DNOSECURITY=true**, and then set the Working Directory with: **C:\robocode**.
+You are now ready to run the project.
+This will lead to the Robocode program to open also and you can witness the final battle.

 ## Authors